microsoft/codecoverage/samples/Calculator/scenarios/scenario11/README.md

 - task: DotNetCoreCLI@2
   inputs:
+    command: 'restore'
+    projects: '$(testProjectPath)' # this is specific to example - in most cases not needed
+  displayName: 'dotnet restore (tests)'

+- task: DotNetCoreCLI@2
+  inputs:
     command: 'build'
     arguments: '--no-restore --configuration $(buildConfiguration)'
     projects: '$(projectPath)' # this is specific to example - in most cases not needed